1970s: Pay television

 As cable television became more affordable and accessible by U.S. consumers, the race to bring the silver screen to the small screen commenced with the launch of pay television services showing premium content.

 HBO launched on November 8, 1972, becoming the nation's first pay-television channel.
-On September 30, 1975, HBO became the first television network to continuously deliver signals via satellite when it showed the "Thrilla in Manila" boxing-match between Muhammad Ali and Joe Frazier.
+On September 30, 1975, HBO became the first television network to continuously deliver signals via satellite when it showed the Thrilla in Manila boxing match between Muhammad Ali and Joe Frazier.

-Star Channel launched their service offerings nationally in 1973 through the delivery of movies on video tapes for cable providers to broadcast.
+Star Channel launched its service offerings nationally in 1973 through the delivery of movies on videotapes for cable providers to broadcast.
 This proved problematic since the videotapes were often riddled with technical difficulties.
 Star Channel eventually was linked up to satellite in January 1978.
 Shortly after, Warner Communications acquired the channel and relaunched it on December 1, 1979, in its current form as The Movie Channel.

 Media giant Viacom launched their premium service, Showtime, nationally on July 1, 1976, after a brief, wildly successful test launch on their cable system in Dublin, California.

 Australia

-In 1974, Australian TV tests color transmissions (full-time color comes in 1975).
+In 1974, Australian TV tested color transmissions (full-time color came in 1975).
 Popular shows during the decade include, Young Talent Time, Number 96, The Aunty Jack Show, Class of '74, The Sullivans, The Don Lane Show, Cop Shop, The Naked Vicar Show, The Paul Hogan Show and Countdown.